This information is sourced from the Annual Enterprise Survey.

 Changes to data collection/processing

-The population for Māori authorities used for this release differs from the population used in previous releases, due to corrections to the way some businesses have been classified.
+The number of "other Māori enterprises" identified in this release has significantly increased compared with previous releases, due to the addition of new population sources.
 Therefore, the data here differs from data published in previous Tatauranga umanga Māori releases.

 Tatauranga umanga Māori Statistics on Māori businesses presents information on two subsets of Māori businesses that contribute to our country’s economy.